wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

         ```
         kubectl apply -f pod_staging.yaml
         ```
-1. Tail the logs of the service:
+1. Tail the logs of the service.
-    1. On a new terminal window, get the name of the development service, and copy the name.
+    1. In a new terminal window, get the name of the development service, and copy the name.
         ```
         kubectl get pods --namespace development
         ```